-Responsibility/Partnerships North Vancouver Chamber of Commerce Priority & Timing Medium priority, to Resources Modest resources Vancouver's North Shore Tourist Association (VNSTA) commence in the longer-term required from these organizations
+Responsibility/Partnerships Priority & Timing Resources North Vancouver Chamber of Commerce Medium priority, to Modest resources Vancouver's North Shore Tourist commence in the required from these Association (VNSTA) longer-term organizations

 E. 2010 Winter Olympic and Paralympic Games

 Goal E-1.
 Develop and implement tourism initiatives that capitalize on the 2010 Winter Olympic and Paralympic Games - prior to, during and following the Games